AndroidModLoader/JPatch/README.md

  - Doubled the directional light sources on models (to match the PC version) <- Shaders thingo :(
  - Fix opcode 08F8 that still shows "Updated stats" pop-up no matter what
  - Bring back saveable camera photos (framebuffer-related problems!
 The image is like... rotated, scaled and repeated?!)
+   - Need to fix a framebuffer at the end of the rendering stage
  - Fixed a glitch with bushes/trees switching their color to black at some camera angles (camnorm issue)

+**Since v1.8**
+ - Some cut effects from the game are back
+ - Able to skip "drive"

 **Since v1.7.3**
  - Not only airplanes but also trains and boats have shadows